 When I first gained access to a SharePoint 2010 site a few months before its official release within the BC Government, I decided to challenge myself and test out the purportedly much improved branding capabilities by creating an a-typical sharepoint site.

-The BC Health Service Locator helps citizens find walk in clinics, hospitals, emergency rooms, immunization locations, and after-hours pharmacies near you.
+The BC Health Service Locator is an iPhone app that helps citizens find walk in clinics, hospitals, emergency rooms, immunization locations, and after-hours pharmacies near you.
 You can search for health services by city or keyword.

 “And the bag boy gave me paper after I asked for plastic.
 It just shows you how much attention…” she stops mid sentence, her eyes staring into his unrecognizable face.
 The way his darkened eyes are glaring down at her sends a shiver through her spine.
 Immediately she chastises herself for complaining.
 As soon as he comes through the door he has me nagging at him; it’ s a wonder he comes home.
 Her stomach churns looking at him.